folio-org/stripes/doc/modules-apps-etc.md

 A plugin is another type of module: the kind that, depending on configuration, may or may not appear in place of some other component.
 Typically, the plugin provides a more sophisticated alternative to the component: for example, a WYSIYG text editor in place of a simple HTML `<textarea>`.

-It would be possible for the Users app's use of the Notes package to be mediate by a plugin.
-This plugin would delegate to smart components provided by the Notes pakages; and when it is not present, nothing at all would be rendered.
+It would be possible for the Users app's use of the Notes package to be mediated by a plugin.
+This plugin would delegate to smart components provided by the Notes packages; and when it is not present, nothing at all would be rendered.

 ## In summary ...